smyleeface/September2017-CloudTrailChallenge/README.md

 Now refresh your CloudTrail console, it may take a minute or two, but according to the [CloudTrail FAQ](https://aws.amazon.com/cloudtrail/faqs/) it can take up to 15 minutes for events to appear.
 If you do not see the event after a few minutes, move on to the rest of the setup and check back later.

-### Level 1 - Create New Trail and Configure Lambda
+## Level 1 - Create New Trail and Configure Lambda

 In this section you will:

 * Use the `create-subscription` command to setup your cloudtrail infrastructure

-* Create an S3 Bucket to recieve logs
+* Create an S3 Bucket to receive logs
 * Apply a bucket policy that allows CloudTrail to write logs to your bucket
 * Create a new CloudTrail trail
 * Start logging for the new CloudTrail trail